-In New York City away from those she loves, living with the enigmatic vampire, Desiree Fielding, Susan Innes struggles to come to terms with life as a vampire whose body serves as the prison for a deadly demon.
+In New York City, away from those she loves, living with the enigmatic vampire, Desiree Fielding, Susan Innes struggles to come to terms with life as a vampire whose body serves as the prison for a deadly demon.

 When Reese Chambers arrives unexpectedly from England, desperate for her help, she discovers that Alonso Darlington, his lover and her maker, has been taken captive and Reese has been warned to tell no one but her.
 Before the two can make a plan, Susan receives her own message from a man calling himself just Cyrus.
 He not only holds her maker prisoner, but also her lover, the angel Michael.
 If she wishes to see either of them alive, she’ll come to him and not tell Magda Gardener, the woman they all work for and fear.

 With no help coming from Magda or her Consortium, Susan and Reese must turn to the Guardian – the terrifying demon now imprisoned in her body.
-He alone can help them, but how can she possibly trust Him after all he’s done?
+He alone can help them, but how can she possibly trust him after all he’s done?

-It was a dark place where she found him, with walls so high only the small patch of starlight was visible above, but she was a vampire now.
+It was a dark place where she found him, with walls so high only a small patch of starlight was visible above, but she was a vampire now.
 She didn’t need the light, and he, well he had never needed the light, had he?
 He stood naked with his back to her.
 He was broad of shoulder.
 There were white scars like latticework across muscles stretched taut over his shoulder blades.
 At first she thought they were from a whip, but as she drew nearer, she saw that they were more geometric in form, as though perhaps they were some sort of ancient ceremonial writing.
 She traced the shapes of them with the tips of her fingers, and his muscles rippled with the sensation.
 With a start she realized she’d never seen his body before.

 “That is because I have none,” came his reply.
 “Only in dreams can I wear the flesh of my choosing.”

-“It was not my own though.
+“It was not my own, though.
 That pleasure, I have never known.”

 “Only in dreams, you say.
 Then this is a dream.”

 “You know that it is.”
-He didn’t turn to face her but leaned in toward her, and she slipped her arms around him and rested her head on the flat of his back.
+He didn’t turn to face her but leaned toward her, and she slipped her arms around him and rested her head on the flat of his back.
 His belly tensed at the touch of her hands, and he caught his breath in a soft moan.
 “Touch is what I longed for most,” he said.
 “I thought the lack of it would drive me insane while I languished in my previous prison.
 But here, with you, I’m closer to touch than I would have thought possible.
 I do not mind it, you know.
-It is no hardship to be here nestled inside you, close to your heart.”
+It is no hardship to be nestled inside you, close to your heart.”

 She released him and took in their surroundings once more.
 “This is the place I’ve created for you?”

 He pulled her arms back around him and sighed with contentment as she laid her head against him once more.
 “This is how I have decorated.
 The place you created for me was only the shape of myself, both boundless and infinitesimal.
-Oh it did not matter.
+Oh, it did not matter.
 I could see through your eyes, feel through your flesh, even though it no longer lived as it once did, even though you never spoke to me.
 I hoped that someday you would.”

 “And when I refuse, you come uninvited into my dreams?”